 Also have them explain if they manage Google Merchant Center feeds for clients and how their approach to Google Shopping ads fits with these various types of searches.

-Puzzled by fixed ops SEO services options?
+Puzzled by fixed ops SEO options?

-We are proud to say we’re a Premier Google Partner agency, one of only 2,000 worldwide and the first and only Premier Google Partner dedicated to both the OEM and aftermarket auto parts business.
+We are proud to say we’re a Premier Google Partner agency, one of only 2,000 worldwide and the first Premier Google Partner dedicated to both the OEM and aftermarket auto parts business.
 There are several great Premier Google Partner agencies serving auto dealerships, but they don’t specialize in car parts eCommerce sites.

 What’s the big deal?
 Premier Google Partners not only have to qualify by meeting criteria for best practice and customer service, Partners also have access to market research, technical help and new beta advertising programs from Google.